-- Cell Care is working with a team from The Children’s Hospital at Westmead (Sydney, Australia) to develop a pilot trial protocol to examine the impact of autologous cord blood treatment in the prevention of the development of type 1 diabetes.
+- * Cell Care is working with a team from The Children's Hospital at Westmead (Sydney, Australia) to examine the impact of autologous cord blood treatment to prevent the development of type 1 diabetes in at-risk children.

 InsuranceCell Care is a strong Australian company with low debt levels.
 Cell Care owns its premises and equipment used to process and store cells.
 In the very unlikely event that Cell Care is unable to provide storage services at some time in the future, clients would be able to transfer their cells to another provider of storage services without losing any money on a prepaid storage contract.

 Community ServiceCell Care recognises that the cost of banking cord blood is beyond the means of some parents, even if they would like to store their baby’s cord blood or cord blood + tissue.
 Accordingly, if an obstetrician has a patient whose baby is, because of family history or other factors, likely to be at risk of having a condition treatable by cord blood (or cord tissue in the future), and the patient is financially unable to meet the costs of cord blood or cord blood + tissue storage, the obstetrician may apply to Cell Care for a Hardship Programme subsidy on behalf of the patient.
 Depending on the particular circumstances, Cell Care will, at its discretion, meet part or all of the processing fee and part or all of the storage fees for an appropriate period.